 It is recommended that you:

 - check your smoke alarm is working by pressing the button on its outside

 - replace your smoke alarm battery on an annual basis (if the battery is lithium ion, every ten years)

-- if your smoke alarm emits a warning sound, a high-pitched single beep every 30 seconds, replace its battery
+- replace the battery, if your smoke alarm emits a warning sound (a high-pitched single beep every 30 seconds)

 - clean your alarm regularly to remove dust particles

 - familiarise yourself with the manufacturer's maintenance guidelines.